- / Home

 Jean Pisani-Ferry

-Pisani-Ferry served from 2013 to 2016 as Commissioner-General of France Stratégie, the ideas lab of the French government.
+He is also a Non-Resident Senior Fellow at the Peterson Institute (Washington DC) and a Professor of Economics at Sciences Po (Paris).
+He serves as non-executive chair of I4CE, the French institute for climate economics.
+Pisani-Ferry served as Commissioner-General of France Stratégie from 2013 to 2016.
 In 2017, he contributed to Emmanuel Macron’s presidential bid as the Director of programme and ideas of his campaign.
-He was from 2005 to 2013 the Founding Director of Bruegel, the Brussels-based economic think tank that he had contributed to create.
-Beforehand, he was Executive President of the French PM’s Council of Economic Analysis (2001-2002), Senior Economic Adviser to the French Minister of Finance (1997-2000), and Director of CEPII, the French institute for international economics (1992-1997).
+From 2005–2013, he was the Founding Director of Bruegel.
+Beforehand, he was Executive President of the French PM’s Council of Economic Analysis (2001-2002), Senior Economic Adviser to the French Minister of Finance (1997-2000) and Director of CEPII, the French institute for international economics (1992-1997).

 -